SleepySwords/change-function.nvim/README.md

     move_up = '<S-k>',
     confirm = '<enter>',
   },
-  -- Specifies whether or not to use the first entry as the arguments for the -- swapping window or the function at the cursor. quickfix_source = "entry",
+  -- Specifies whether or not to use the selected entry as the arguments for the -- swapping window or the function at the cursor. quickfix_source = "entry",
 })